Do-it-Yourself: Charging With Solar Panels

-Photovoltaic solar panels are a good way to replenish the DC power in your boat’s battery system.
+Installing one or more photovoltaic solar panels on your boat is a great way to keep your batteries topped off and in larger installations replace the power consumed by house loads.
 Small panels maintain or trickle charge batteries while you’re unplugged from shore power.
-Larger panels also charge batteries, and produce enough energy to power appliances, like an inverter used for producing household-type AC power.
+Larger panels also charge batteries—and can produce enough energy to power appliances, like an inverter used for producing household-type AC power.

 |Skill Level Description|